niltwill/vc-updatedscm/README.md

 - Added slow motion effect in 'Psycho Killer' while the psycho kills the security guard (in one shot now)
 - Increased bike's health in 'G-spotlight'
 - GDA now spawns earlier, before Phil says "I told you not to touch that alarm!" (before you can see him spawning if you quickly jump down from upstairs)
-- Phil now sits in the left side of the Patriot in Boomshine Saigon
+- Phil now sits in the left side of the Patriot and is moved to the back seat. in Boomshine Saigon
 - In 'Sir, Yes Sir!' mission, the army now use M4 instead of Ruger
 - Time is now adjusted to 23:00 when you visit Cortez's yacht in 'The Party' (due to the Colonel saying: "Buenas noches!" - indicating night time)
 - The target in 'Four Iron' will now escape when you hit him with a (not-so-deadly) weapon from the distance (otherwise if you do not get too close, you can easily kill him without him moving an inch)